rbowen/whosthat/README.md

 With any luck, it will do more, eventually.

+# Summary

+    whosthat rcbowen <-- Details about person
+    whoworkson airflow <-- list of people on that project or team addwho --name "Bob Marley" --alias bmarley <-- Creates a new person record
+    editwho bmarley <-- Edits that user record

 ## Installing

 Installing is a little manual for now.
 Maybe I'll fix that some day.